What is a sigmoidoscopy?

 - Tell your provider if you have a history of bleeding disorders.
 Let your provider know if you are taking any blood-thinning medicines, aspirin, ibuprofen, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the procedure.

-- Your doctor will give you instructions on how to prepare your bowel for the test.
+- Your healthcare provider will give you instructions on how to prepare your bowel for the test.
 You may be asked to take a laxative, an enema, or a rectal laxative suppository.
 Or you may have to drink a special fluid that helps prepare your bowel.

 - You usually will not need medicine to help you relax (sedation) or put you into a deep sleep (anesthesia) before the test.